A Framework for Using Value-Added in Regressions: Introduction

-To derive my results, I first show how the assumptions underpinning value-added models naturally lead to a generalized method of moments framework.
-I then show how one can use that framework to estimate and correctly draw inference in models that employ value-added measures in regressions.
-Specifically, in models using value-added measures as explanatory variables, I show that the estimation of the value-added measures, and correlations between the observable characteristics used to construct them and true teacher quality, lead to incorrect inference due to inconsistent standard error estimators.
-I then propose corrected standard errors from GMM, and discuss other possible solutions under stronger assumptions.
+The main insight underlying the results in this paper is that the assumptions underpinning VA models naturally lead to a generalized method of moments (GMM) framework.
+After demonstrating this, I show how one can use that framework for estimation and inference in models that employ VA measures in regressions.
+Specifically, in models using VA measures as explanatory variables, I show that the estimation of the VA measures, and correlations between the observable characteristics used to construct them and true teacher quality, lead to incorrect inference due to inconsistent standard error estimators.
+I then propose corrected standard errors from a GMM framework, and discuss other possible solutions under stronger assumptions.

-Next I show that models using value-added measures as explanatory variables are often overidentified systems of moment conditions resembling instrumental variables systems, and use that fact to propose a more efficient estimator of the impact of having a high test-score value added teacher on long-run outcomes.
-Finally, I also provide corrected standard errors for models using value-added measures as a dependent variable.
+Next I show that models using VA measures as explanatory variables are often overidentified systems of moment conditions resembling instrumental variables systems, and use that fact to propose a more efficient estimator of the impact of having a high test-score VA teacher on long-run outcomes.
+Finally, I also provide corrected standard errors for models using VA measures as a dependent variable.

-I start by describing the current practices used to estimate the impact of teacher test-score value added on student earnings.
+My main theoretical findings are as follows.
+First, I describe the current practices used to estimate the impact of teacher test-score VA on student earnings.
+This is typically done using a multi-step procedure where the effect of observable characteristics is removed from test-scores and earnings, the best linear predictor of current year VA is constructed using the measures from other years, and residualized earnings are regressed on the best linear predictor.
 I set up the treatment effect model underlying those practices, and show how the assumptions for the residuals of that model imply the higher level assumptions typically made in the literature, and lead to identification through a system of moment equations.
 Specifically, I show that these models rest on three important assumptions for the residuals of the treatment effect model.
-True value added has to be mean independent of the unobserved determinants of student test-scores, the unobserved determinants of student earnings have to be uncorrelated with the true test-score value added of their teacher in different years, and the average unobserved determinants of test-scores and earnings of students matched to a given teacher have to be uncorrelated across years.
+Teachers' VA has to be mean independent the unobserved determinants of students' test scores and earnings, and the average unobserved determinants of test-scores and earnings of students matched to a given teacher have to be uncorrelated across years.
+These assumptions imply the forecast unbiasedness assumption used to justify the use of VA measures as explanatory variables.